 Mark Anderson, publisher of the subscription-only SNS Newsletter read by over 10,000 technology and venture capital executives, said: “Those who have already read or met Chris know that he has the kind of very quick intelligence that you’d want in your own creative director – not just someone to pitch you new campaigns, but someone with an incisive understanding of what makes people tick, why they should buy your stuff, and how this all fits in with larger technical, cultural and demographic trends.“

-Neil French, legendary creative director and former global creative head of top-10 ad agencies Ogilvy & Mather and Young & Rubicam, said: “[Chris is] a visionary web thinker.”
+Neil French, legendary creative director and former global creative head of top-10 ad agencies Ogilvy & Mather and Young & Rubicam, said: “Chris is a visionary web thinker…. and he’s too smart for this gig.”
 I later presented at his Asia Creative Directors’ Conference in Bangkok.

 Mark Taylor, former Dean of world-ranked Warwick Business School and a former MD of investment firm BlackRock, had this to say to a gathering of MBAs in London: “[Chris said] something that made me think tonight – that Warwick is the business school for mavericks.
 It’s something I plan to think about more deeply.“

-John du Cane, North America’s top fitness publisher (and the guy who introduced kettlebells to the USA) kept it succinct: “Chris Worth is one helluva writer.”
+John du Cane, CEO of North America’s top fitness publisher Dragon Door (and the guy who introduced kettlebells to the USA) kept it succinct: “Chris Worth is one helluva writer.”

 Duncan Collins, who co-designed the UK’s Investors in People standard and Business Growth Training working with Ministers in the British Government’s Cabinet Office: “Chris is the best writer I know – he can write copy that sells straight off the page! ”

-Neil Goulder, who acted for HRH Prince Charles as CFO of the Prince’s Foundation for the Built Environment said: “Chris has an incisive and inquiring mind that goes far beyond marketing – and is certainly the best copywriter I know in London today.“
+Neil Goulder, who acted for HRH Prince Charles as CFO of the Prince’s Foundation said: “Chris has an incisive and inquiring mind that goes far beyond marketing – and is certainly the best copywriter I know in London today.“

 And that’s me.
 Now based in London, I’ve lived and worked in six countries, and the travel bug never seems to fade.
 Contact me here.